HappyChainDevs/happychain/docs/rpc-calls.md

 - publicClient
-    - This is a viem public client initialized using an `http` transport when no user is connected or initialized using a `custom` transport using the connected users preferred EIP-1193 provider if available.
+    - This is a viem public client initialized using an `http` transport when no user is connected or initialized using a `custom` transport using the connected user's preferred EIP-1193 provider if available.
     - This is responsible for executing requests which do not require user confirmations.
 - walletClient